santiagofernandezlanza/PARSEME_diagnostic/README.md

 When several languages are analysed simultaneously, the corresponding statistics are combined into comparative tables.

+The software is compatible with PARSEME 1.3 and PARSEME 2.0 corpora.

 ## Repository structure

 The repository contains three Python files: